syncfusion/ej2-vue-samples/README.md

 ## Installing

-Use the below command to install all dependent packages from the public npm registry.
+Use the following command to install all dependent packages from the public npm registry.

 ```bash
 npm install